replicatedhq/kots.io/content/kotsadm/enterprise-cli/getting-started.md

 draft: false
 ---

-The Replicated Enterprise CLI is a command-line interface that helps enterprises manage their channels, policies and installers.
+The Replicated Enterprise CLI is a command-line interface that helps enterprises manage their channels, policies, and installers.

 ## Prerequisites